Fracture zone

 A fracture zone is a linear feature on the ocean floor—often hundreds, even thousands of kilometers long—resulting from the action of offset mid-ocean ridge axis segments.
 They are a consequence of plate tectonics.
 Lithospheric plates on either side of an active transform fault move in opposite directions; here, strike-slip activity occurs.
-Fracture zones extend past the transform faults, away from the ridge axis; seismically inactive (because both plate segments are moving in the same direction), they display evidence of past transform fault activity, primarily in the different ages of the crust on opposite sides of the zone.
+Fracture zones extend past the transform faults, away from the ridge axis; are usually seismically inactive (because both plate segments are moving in the same direction), although they can display evidence of transform fault activity, primarily in the different ages of the crust on opposite sides of the zone.

 In actual usage, many transform faults aligned with fracture zones are often loosely referred to as "fracture zones" although technically, they are not.
+They can be associated with other tectonic features and may be subducted or distorted by later tectonic activity.
+They are usually defined with bathymetric, gravity and magnetic studies.

 Structure and formation

 Mid-ocean ridges are divergent plate boundaries.
 As the plates on either side of an offset mid-ocean ridge move, a transform fault forms at the offset between the two ridges.

 Fracture zones and the transform faults that form them are separate but related features.
 Transform faults are plate boundaries, meaning that on either side of the fault is a different plate.
 In contrast, outside of the ridge-ridge transform fault, the crust on both sides belongs to the same plate, and there is no relative motion along the junction.
 The fracture zone is thus the junction between oceanic crustal regions of different ages.
 Because younger crust is generally higher due to increased thermal buoyancy, the fracture zone is characterized by an offset in elevation with an intervening canyon that may be topographically distinct for hundreds or thousands of kilometers on the sea floor.